The death of a dog can have just as much of an impact on you as when you lose a human family member or friend.

 Or take Barbara, whose dog, Skila, used to go with her to her chiropractor appointments.
 When Barbara got a call from her chiropractor saying he’d seen Skila running through the hallway — after Skila had died — it was hard to deny the dog’s spiritual presence.

-Beyond seeing pets after they’ve died, though, many people have other minor encounters.
+Beyond seeing dogs’ spirits after they’ve died, though, many people have other minor encounters.
 Some might feel their dog brush against their leg or hear the jingle of their collar coming down the stairs, for example.

 Of course, for the firm non-believers, the science behind why these encounters happen also offers an interesting angle.

-Psychologists John Bowlby and John Archer claim the “reunion theory” has something to do with why people see, hear and sense their dogs, even after they’ve died.
+Psychologists John Bowlby and John Archer claim the “reunion theory” has something to do with why people see, hear and sense their deceased dogs.

 These recognitions aren’t completely false, though — a sound similar to a dog’s sigh or the jingle of their collar might be entirely real — but because of that internal longing, they’re simply misinterpreted by those who experience them.